hobolyra/ss14-tools-BPL/README.md

 Data is fetched directly from the SS14 repository.

-Run `./scripts/fetch-files.js` to fetch and process the latest data files.
+Run `npm run fetch` to fetch and process the latest data files.

 The following files are used: